KKSzymanowski/laravel-6-odbc/README.md

 DB_ODBC_PASSWORD=Password
 ```

-If you would like to customize the schema grammar, query grammar or the post processor used in the ODBC connection you can do that by extending `\Odbc\OdbcSchemaGrammar`, `\Odbc\OdbcQueryGrammar` and `\Odbc\OdbcProcessor` respectively.
+If you would like to customize the schema grammar, query grammar, or the post processor used in the ODBC connection you can do that by extending `\Odbc\OdbcSchemaGrammar`, `\Odbc\OdbcQueryGrammar` and `\Odbc\OdbcProcessor` respectively.
 Then add the following configuration entries:
 ```
 'database.connections.odbc.grammar.query'